abhi3700/My_Learning-Rust/tuts/move_copy_clone/README.md

 ![](../../img/move_to.png)

-- Now, this is what happens in the memory when we try to access `v` after the assignment in this code:
+- Now, this is what happens in the memory when we try to access `v` after the assignment in this following code as it is stored in the **heap**:

   ```rs
   let v: Vec<i32> = vec![1, 2, 3];